chryswoods/siremol.org/tutorials/somd/Hydration_free_energy/Production.md

 In order to run the simulations we need a config file for the simulation.
 An example config file for the solvated system can be found [here](config_free) and should be placed in the input directory.
 One for the vacuum system [here](config_vacuum).
-Navigate to the first lambda directory and to then run the simulation you can simply type:
+Navigate to the first λ directory and to then run the simulation you can simply type:

 ```bash
 cd Simulation/ethane~methanol/free/run001/output/lambda-0.0
  somd-freenrg -C ../../input/config.cfg -c ../../input/solvated.rst7 -t ../../input/solvated.parm7 -m ../../input/MORPH.pert -p CUDA -l 0.00

 ```
-This runs a single simulation at \( \lambda \) =0.0 and takes about 4 minutes to run on a GTX980.
-The same command will have to be issued for the remaining lambda windows.
+This runs a single simulation at λ=0.0 and takes about 4 minutes to run on a GTX980.
+The same command will have to be issued for the remaining λ windows.
 Or if this is run on a cluster an example of a [slurm](http://slurm.schedmd.com) scheduler submission script looks like this:

 ```bash
 #!/bin/bash